TroyWilliams3687/documentos/en/documents/python.md

 To delete the virtual environment, simply delete the `.venv` folder.
 Sometimes this is easier to do than figuring out how to rebuild or change components.

 >NOTE: You will have to delete the virtual environments if you update Python to a newer version.
 The virtual environment will maintain a link to the older version of Python independent of the new version installed.
+This can be nice, but can be annoying if you forget about it.

 ## Virtual Environment - Configure {#virtual_env_configure}